All Episodes

 It's a contaminated sample.

-Get in the middle of the shroud and carbon date those samples.
+get in the middle of the shroud and carbon date those samples.

 So what did this community do?

-These seven labs that were supposed to carbon date it.
+These seven labs that were supposed to carbon date it, actually only three labs did.

-No one ever answered why seven labs didn't do it.
+Nobody ever answered why seven labs didn't do it.

 It wasn't done blindly.

-Three labs, Tucson, Arizona, Zurich, Switzerland, and Oxford, England, carbon date the shroud.
+Three labs, Tucson, Arizona, Zurich, Switzerland, and Oxford, England carbon date the shroud.

 What part did they take?

-And they carbon dated that sample.
+And they carbon date that.

 Exactly.